AsHeish/smart-farming-system-iot/README.md

 - Access the IoT platform dashboard to monitor real-time data and control the motor.
 - The system will automatically manage irrigation based on soil moisture levels.

-## Acknowledgements
-Special thanks to my team mate Abdullah Jamil and our college seniors for their guidance and support throughout the development of this project.
-And the open-source community for providing the necessary tools and libraries.

 ## Outro
 By integrating modern IoT technologies with traditional farming practices, the Smart Farming System aims to revolutionize agriculture, making it more efficient, sustainable, and accessible.